michaelrse/mc_dc_activity/README.md

 * Create security certification for Data Cloud and your app
 * Data Cloud:
     * Connected App: JWT Bearer Token Flow
-    * Data Stream with this schema: jbAction.yaml
+    * Data Stream with the below schema.

 * Node.Js installed on your machine
 * Git installed